Community Health Context

 More than ever, LEAs will be called to communicate well with stakeholders.
 As the COVID-19 pandemic evolves and changes the way LEAs must operate, school systems need their leaders to communicate well and frequently so that stakeholders understand the reasons for the many decisions that will be made.
 The 2020-2021 school year will require difficult decisions and trade-offs.
 Providing clear, timely information to staff, families, and community stakeholders can ensure they remain partners throughout the school year.

 - Make students, staff, and families partners in decision-making: Students, staff and families have important feedback to share about their remote learning experiences in spring 2020 and their needs for the 2020-2021 school year.
 To be true partners, they need the opportunity to share that feedback, offer input on critical decisions, and learn how their feedback was used in making decisions.
-Consider spending time ensuring two-way communication is in place between LEAs and stakeholders.

 - Have Pre-written Letters Ready: To be nimbler in responding to changing circumstances, have letters that are ready to use that you can use in case of a sudden school closure, a local outbreak, or a return to in-person instruction.
 (See samples below.)

-- Communicate Plans and Protocols to Staff: Train and communicate with staff and representatives about the plan.
+- Communicate Plans and Protocols to Staff: Train and communicate with workers and representatives about the plan.
 Communicate all protocols to staff to ensure they are up to date on the latest policies and procedures.

 - Provide Key HR Information to Staff: Include applicable information for staff regarding labor laws, disability insurance, paid family leave and unemployment insurance.
 See additional information on government programs supporting sick leave and worker’s compensation for COVID-19, including sick leave rights under the Families First Coronavirus Response Act and employees’ rights to workers’ compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor’s Executive Order N-62-20, while that Order is in effect.